pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 datums in each repo.

 For example, you have two input repos, `A` and `B`.
-Each of these repositories contain three files with the following identical names.
+Each of these repositories contain three files with the following names.

 Repository `A` has the following structure: